-Did you read family (divorce) laws before your wedding and pour over caselaw before or during your marriage or domestic partnership?
-If not, why should you rely on divorce laws as you separate and dissolve your marriage or domestic partnership?
+Did you read family laws before your wedding?
+Did you review court opinions when you bought your cars, house, or business together?
+If not, why rely on divorce laws to determine how to dissolve your marriage or domestic partnership?

-So, if the best and brightest can disregard the divorce laws, why not you?*
+So, if the best and brightest can disregard divorce laws, why not you?